MonashDataFluency/python-workshop-base/workshops/docs/modules/plotting_with_ggplot.md

 *Learning objectives:*

-  - "Familiarise yourself with The Gramma of Graphics through plotinine library"
+  - "Familiarise yourself with The Grammar of Graphics through plotinine library"
   - "Create a ggplot object."
   - "Explore different geom objects"
   - "Explore other layers of ggplot, including themes and labels"